mikemadden42/made/README.md

 2. Install updates from App Store.

 3. Setup System Preferences.
-   1. Set ‘Use dark menu bar and Dock’ in General.
+   * Select ‘Dark’ Appearance in General.
+   * Select Graphite Accent color in General.
-   2. Set Google Chrome as ‘Default web browser’ in General.
+   * Set Google Chrome as ‘Default web browser’ in General.
-   3. Set ‘Screen Saver’ to Message in Desktop & Screen Saver.
+   * Set ‘Screen Saver’ to Message in Desktop & Screen Saver.
-   4. Set ‘Start after’ to 5 minutes in Desktop & Screen Saver.
+   * Set ‘Start after’ to 5 minutes in Desktop & Screen Saver.
-   5. Set ‘Show with clock’ in Desktop & Screen Saver.
+   * Set ‘Show with clock’ in Desktop & Screen Saver.
-   6. Set lower right Hot Corner to ‘Start Screen Saver’ in Desktop & Screen Saver.
+   * Set lower right Hot Corner to ‘Start Screen Saver’ in Desktop & Screen Saver.
-   7. Add more Spaces in Mission Control.
+   * Add more Spaces in Mission Control.
-   8. Set ‘Computer Name’ to aslan in Sharing.
+   * Set ‘Computer Name’ to aslan in Sharing.
-   9. Set ‘Use a 24 hour clock’ in Date & Time | Clock.
+   * Set ‘Use a 24 hour clock’ in Date & Time | Clock.
-   10. Set ‘Display login window as: Name and Password’ in Users & Groups | Login Options.
+   * Set ‘Display login window as: Name and Password’ in Users & Groups | Login Options.
-   11. Set ‘Position on screen’ to Left, check ‘Automatically hide and show the Dock’, check ‘Magnification’ in Dock.
+   * Set ‘Position on screen’ to Left, check ‘Automatically hide and show the Dock’, check ‘Magnification’ in Dock.
-   12. Check '24-Hour Time' in Language & Region.
+   * Check '24-Hour Time' in Language & Region.
-   13. Set 'Require password' to immediately in Security & Privacy.
+   * Set 'Require password' to immediately in Security & Privacy.
-   14. Check 'When the display is sleeping' Turn on Do Not Distrub in Notifications.
+   * Check 'When the display is sleeping' Turn on Do Not Distrub in Notifications.
-   15. Add local user to 'Allow access for only these users' in Sharing | Remote Login.
+   * Add local user to 'Allow access for only these users' in Sharing | Remote Login.
-   16. Set preferences in iCloud.
+   * Set preferences in iCloud.
-   17. Lock screen with ‘control + shift + eject’ or ‘control + shift + power’. 'control + command + q' also works.
+   * Lock screen with ‘control + shift + eject’ or ‘control + shift + power’. 'control + command + q' also works.
-   18. Set Schedule to 'Sunset to Sunrise' under Display | Night Shift.
+   * Set Schedule to 'Sunset to Sunrise' under Display | Night Shift.

 4. Install apps from App Store.
-    1. Blackmagic Disk Speed Test
+    * Blackmagic Disk Speed Test
+    * Keynote
-    2. Kindle
+    * Kindle
+    * Microsoft Remote Desktop
-    3. Moom
+    * Moom
+    * Novabench
+    * Numbers
+    * Pages
+    * Slack

 5. Install Xcode Command Line Tools.

     ```bash
     xcode-select --install
     ```

 6. Setup homebrew & ansible.

     ```bash
     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew update -v && brew upgrade -v